linx-software/EskomSePushAPI_ToDatabase/README.md

 - CheckAllowance: Check allowance allocated for token

 #### Load schedule data to database
-- WriteToDatabase: Get the area information for a specific area ID and write it to a database table - Pass in the Area ID
+- WriteToDatabase: Get the area information for a specific area ID and write it to a database table.
+The solution was made for a MS SQL Database but can be modified to work with any other database - Pass in the Area ID

 ### Try it out
 The table create script is included as Create Schedule Table Script.sql, create this table to load the schedule for an area with the WriteToDatabase function.